Laser tape measures are loved for their range of functions, reliability and accuracy.

 Maximum Measuring Distance

-Laser tape measures have a maximum measuring distance, so if you’re after something to measure across big distances, make sure to check the product specs before purchase.
+Laser measures have a maximum measuring distance, so if you’re after something to measure across big distances, make sure to check the product specs before purchase.

-A measuring range of 60m tends to be enough for most tasks, but many lasers can measure distances up to 200m in length.
+A measurement range of 60m tends to be enough for most tasks, but many lasers can measure distances up to 200m in length.
 As a result, you’ll probably find that a measure with a maximum distance of 200m will do any job just fine.

 You should also look at the accuracy of the laser tape measure.
 Most should be accurate to within 1mm, but cheaper models may have slightly lower accuracies.